 IN THIS ARTICLE

-- Outlines how to use AD for POSIX attributes for customers who require multi-protocol access (NFS and SMB) and manage POSIX and Windows identities within Active Directory.
+Outlines how to use AD for POSIX attributes in Qumulo Core for environments with multi-protocol access (NFS and SMB) that manage POSIX and Windows identities within Active Directory

-- Note that this feature will not benefit anyone who uses standalone LDAP or NIS servers to manage POSIX identities.
+NOTE: This feature will not benefit users who uses standalone LDAP or NIS servers to manage POSIX identities.
 While this feature does make use of the LDAP protocol when querying Active Directory, we do not support standalone LDAP servers.

 - Cluster running Qumulo Core

 Several solutions have been devised to solve this problem.
-Among our customers, a common solution is to map the two identities--POSIX identities for NFS clients and Windows identities for SMB clients--using Active Directory as the single source of truth.
+A common solution is to map the two identities--POSIX identities for NFS clients and Windows identities for SMB clients--using Active Directory as the single source of truth.
 This standard is specified in RFC2307.

 This feature enables Qumulo Core to respect POSIX-to-Windows identity mappings when those mappings are maintained in the customer’s Active Directory.